tomatau/angular-tomatao/_posts/2014-11-23-managing-scope-action-layers.md

 ### One Direction Data Flow

-As in Flux, we are making use of a one direction data flow -- Views listen to the State Layer -> controllers, routes and sockets use Actions in -> Actions update the State Layer.
+As in Flux, we are making use of a one direction data flow -- Views listen to the State Layer -> controllers, routes and sockets use Actions -> Actions update the State Layer.
 It provides a single point of truth for your application state, making it not only easier to manage, but also easier to test!

 ### Action Services Return Promises